-This is one in a series of quarterly blog posts on planning ethics issues.
+This is one in a series of periodic blog posts on planning ethics issues.

 An annual report on planning ethics was posted on the APA website in January, in accordance with the requirements of the American Institute of Certified Planners (AICP) Code of Ethics and Professional Conduct (section C5b).

 This summary of activities for 2017 includes ethical misconduct cases, informal inquiries, and disciplinary actions taken last year by the Ethics Officer and the Ethics Committee, which is appointed by the AICP Commission President.

 The annual report also tracks the most common ethical topics raised in informal inquiries and in formal complaints of misconduct.
 “Conflicts of interest” issues (i.e., Ethics Code Rules of Conduct #3, #5, and #6) ranked number one, followed by “loyalty to employer” (Rules #4 and #5), “respect for confidentiality” (Rule #7), and “honest and fair dealing” (Rules #11 and #17–20).

 What other lessons can we learn from last year’s planning ethics-related activities?

 - Despite the size of the profession (38,000 APA members, 16,800 of whom are AICP members), the number of ethical misconduct complaints — just 14 for the year — was relatively small compared with other related professions.

 - Six of last year’s complaints were filed by private citizens; five of those complaints were dismissed.